Open / Close All

 Q: I’ve won a prize – how can I claim my money?

 A: Congratulations!
-For claim instructions, please call Customer Care at 1-800-665-3313 during regular business hours, Monday to Friday.
+For claim instructions, please call Player Care at 1-800-665-3313 during regular business hours.
 More prize claim information can also be found here: Claiming a Prize

 If you purchased your tickets in Manitoba through PlayNow.com, you will receive an email notification with instructions on how to claim your prize.